rotty3000/osgi-config-aff/README.md

-# config-osgi-k8s-demo

-## OSGi Configuration Admin / Kubernetes Integration Prototype
+# OSGi Configuration Admin / Kubernetes Integration Prototype

 [![CI Build](https://github.com/rotty3000/osgi-config-aff/actions/workflows/build.yml/badge.svg)](https://github.com/rotty3000/osgi-config-aff/actions/workflows/build.yml)

-This project produces a Docker image that contains a complete prototype integrating OSGi Configuration Admin with *live*, volume mounted [ConfigMaps](https://kubernetes.io/docs/concepts/configuration/configmap/) and [Secrets](https://kubernetes.io/docs/concepts/configuration/secret/).
+This project is an experiment to produce the smallest and fastest Docker image that contains a complete OSGi runtime focusing on OSGi Configuration Admin with *live*, volume mounted [ConfigMaps](https://kubernetes.io/docs/concepts/configuration/configmap/) and [Secrets](https://kubernetes.io/docs/concepts/configuration/secret/).

-Use ConfigMap or Secret files to mount [Apache Felix FileInstall](https://felix.apache.org/documentation/subprojects/apache-felix-file-install.html) compatible config (`.cfg|.config`) files to the `/app/configs` directory *(or to another directory... if you like, just remember to override the defaults set in the Dockerfile).*
+Use ConfigMaps or Secrets files to mount [Apache Felix FileInstall](https://felix.apache.org/documentation/subprojects/apache-felix-file-install.html) compatible config (`.cfg|.config`) files to the `/app/configs` directory.

-The [Apache Felix Interpolation plugin](https://github.com/apache/felix-dev/blob/master/configadmin-plugins/interpolation/README.md) is also configured by default with the `/app/configs` directory and ready to replace placeholders found in your configurations with the Secrets found there.

-The interpolation plugin in this setup supports multiple directories using comma-separated syntax to accommodate multiple Secrets directory mounts.
+The [Apache Felix Interpolation plugin](https://github.com/apache/felix-dev/blob/master/configadmin-plugins/interpolation/README.md) is also configured to use the `/app/configs` directory and stands ready to replace placeholders found in your configurations with the values found there.
+The interpolation plugin also supports multiple directories using comma-separated syntax.

-*FYI* You can even install bundles by placing them into the `/app/configs` directory if you wish.
+**Note** *You can dynamically install additional bundles by placing them into the `/app/configs` directory if you wish.
+But remember the JVM has been reduced using [jlink](https://docs.oracle.com/en/java/javase/17/docs/specs/man/jlink.html).
+So the dependencies of certain bundles may not be satisfied by parts of the JDK that have been omitted, resulting in them not resolving.*

-### Basic Use
+## Basic Use

-Start the container using the most basic invocation:
+Start the container using a basic invocation:

 ```
 docker run --pull rotty3000/config-osgi-k8s-demo:latest
 ```

-### Logging

-There's a complete OSGi Log Service (1.4) with Logback & slf4j logging setup with a default `logback.xml` which can be overridden by a ConfigMap at `/app/log/logback.xml`.

-### Build the Docker image
+## Build the Docker image

 To build the image, execute: